ZananVirani/PetGame/README.md

 ## Software Description

-This virtual per game is a java-based simulation that allows players to create, care for, and interact with their very own virtual pet.
+This virtual pet game is a java-based simulation that allows players to create, care for, and interact with their very own virtual pet.
 The game features a comprehensive pet management system where players can feed their pets, give them gifts, manage their sleep cycles, and track their overall well-being.
 The game allows you to choose from 3 different pets with unique characteristics, an inventory system for food and gift items, time restrictions for gameplay, and a save/load system for game progress.

 ## Required Libraries and Third-Party Tools